 seoClarity is a robust SEO platform that allows every department to work from a single source of truth.

-Our data set combined with our UI allows you to slice, dice, and analyze the data in an endless amount of ways — you can find and report on what is meaningful to you.
+Our dataset combined with our UI allows you to slice, dice, and analyze the data in an endless amount of ways so you can find and report on what's meaningful to you.

 Gain insights that inform decisions for your entire organization, or in this case, use the insights to further prove the value of SEO.